jielabs/CarND-Traffic-Sign-Classifier-Project/report.md

 Notes from the development:
 * What was the first architecture that was tried and why was it chosen?
-  * The first model doesn't have any regulariztion method, i.e., no dropout layer.
+  * The first model doesn't have any regularization method, i.e., no dropout layer.

 * What were some problems with the initial architecture?
   * The first model has very strong overfitting on the training data, and the validation set cannot achieve 0.93 accuracy, although it converges much faster.